This section is in no way meant to be definitive. Rather, it is a guideline to help you begin your pursuit for permissions to arrange or record.

 1) What are the deadlines for copyright materials?

 A: Copyright Reports (song lists) are due September 1st.
-Supporting permissions to arrange should be aquired before you start arranging your show, but are not due to MFA until 30 days before you event.
+Supporting permissions to arrange should be aquired before you start arranging your show, but are not due to Music for All until 30 days before you event.
 A list of materials due can be found here.

 2) Where is the Copyright Report form I need to send in for BOA/MFA Events?